 If you must, start with tiny portions and see how your animal reacts.
 But generally speaking, you are better off giving them dry cat food.

 Unlike raw tomatoes, which are a good treat for your cat, raw potatoes are laden with a toxic chemical called solanine.
 This compound could cause poisoning and may result in the death of your pet if consumed in significant quantities.

 Raw potatoes are also tricky to swallow and could cause choking or cause a blockage in the cat’s digestive system resulting in medical emergencies.

 Of course, not many people are likely to feed their felines raw potatoes, but cats are a curious lot and could decide to experiment.
 The best thing, therefore, is to keep raw potatoes out of reach.

 Everyone loves fries, and cats aren’t left behind.
 It doesn’t help that French fries smell so good; cats will start begging even before you open the bag.
 While you might feel guilty about denying your pet the pleasure that comes with partaking in a piece of deep-fried potato, it is the best thing to do.

-French fries are laden with fats that are difficult to digest.
+Besides being incredibly high in calories, French fries are laden with fats that are difficult to digest.
 This can lead to vomiting, diarrhea, or a host of other health issues.
 Of course, one or two pieces won’t kill your cat, but the potential side effects aren’t worth the risk.